NyteshadeXT/PF2e-Core-Vault/3-Rules/GM Tools/Adventure-Specific Actions/De-Animating Gestures (False).md

 You designate a single construct within 30 feet that you can see or hear.
-The construct becomes [[Conditions/Quickened|Quickened 1]] for 1 minute and is temporarily immune to this ability for 24 hours.
+The construct becomes [[Quickened|Quickened 1]] for 1 minute and is temporarily immune to this ability for 24 hours.
 It can use its additional action only to Stride or Strike.

 *Source: Pathfinder Society Scenario #1-00: Origin of the Open Road* *OGL*